 Ocelot Interesting Facts and Features

-In a similar way to many other species of smaller wildcat, the Ocelot has been kept as a pet by many people throughout history.
+In a similar way to many other species of smaller wildcats, the Ocelot has been kept as a pet by many people throughout history.
 The most famous of these was the abstract artist Salvador Dali who was known to travel frequently with his domesticated Ocelot.
-It was even thought that Mr Dali actually took his pet Ocelot on an ocean liner!
-The Ocelot is also thought to have been worshipped by ancient Peruvian cultures (in a similar way to the Ancient Egyptians worshipping cats), and these cultures would often depict the beautiful Ocelot in their art work.
+It was even thought that Mr. Dali actually took his pet Ocelot on an ocean liner!
+The Ocelot is also thought to have been worshipped by ancient Peruvian cultures (in a similar way to the Ancient Egyptians worshipping cats), and these cultures would often depict the beautiful Ocelot in their artwork.
 The Ocelot is thought to be active for at least 12 hours a day and can travel distances of up to seven miles in that time, with males generally covering twice the distance of their female counterparts.

 Relationship with Humans

-The Ocelot was seen as a sacred animal by ancient cultures but it's beautifully patterned and soft fur quickly attracted the attention of hunters.
+The Ocelot was seen as a sacred animal by ancient cultures but its beautifully patterned and soft fur quickly attracted the attention of hunters.
 Ocelot population numbers were severely depleted throughout their natural range particularly during the 1960s and 1970s when they were thought to be so extensively hunted, that up to 200,000 skins were being traded each year and were selling for around 40,000 US dollars.
 Despite being wild and dominant predators, the Ocelot has also been captured to sell into the exotic pet trade which fortunately ceased after the Ocelot was listed on the Endangered Species List.
-Despite the fact that the Ocelot is now protected in most of the countries throughout it's natural range and numbers have increased, populations particularly in certain areas are being severely affected by growing Human activity, primarily from deforestation and growing settlements.
+Despite the fact that the Ocelot is now protected in most countries throughout its natural range and numbers have increased, populations particularly in certain areas are being severely affected by growing Human activity, primarily from deforestation and growing settlements.

 Conservation Status and Life Today

 Today, the Ocelot is listed by the IUCN as being a species that is of Least Concern of becoming extinct in their natural environment in the near future.
 Although some populations are small and unstable, the Ocelot is widespread but the general population trend is now decreasing.
 This is mainly due to habitat loss as vast areas particularity in the Amazon, are subject to drastic deforestation and no longer provide the dense cover and adequate food supply that the Ocelot needs to survive.